Why Was This Indicator Chosen?

 - The effects of climate change on the drying of breeding pond habitats

-- Population variables including factors affecting the abundance and vital rates (e.g., survival, recruitment)
+- Population variables including factors affecting the abundance (e.g., survival, recruitment)

-- Breeding surveys in streams similar to what we have for ponds
+- Breeding surveys in streams similar to those we have for ponds

 - Monitoring in the Olema Creek Watershed